Title: A Caged Tiger

 “I didn’t notice a guide on the Ancient language amongst all the research material I was given,” John said as he stuck a straw in the carton of milk he’d snagged.

 “I’ve got someone writing a text and building a translation program, but it hasn’t been a priority project until recently.
 When you finalized our leave date with the IOA, I told Drs.
-Porter and Grodin that they were to direct all of their efforts to it.
+Lane and Grodin that they were to direct all of their efforts to it.
 Do you have an emergency?”

 John laughed and shrugged.
 “It took me about ten minutes to get the shower to work, and I’m pretty sure I doused myself in some kind of sanitation energy stream before I actually got water.
 Frigid water.”